Doctor insights on:

 Feeling feverish but no fever.
 Allergies?
 Plus diarrhea, upset stomach, chills, and anxiety.
 Could this all be from my bronchitis?

 Intestinal infection: It is not uncommon lung infection to have some constitutional symptoms but the symptoms you listed indicate that your problem lies in your intestine .
 You might have most likely viral intestinal infection .
 You mentioned also anxiety which also can be cause of diarrhea if not recognized and treated in appropriate manner.
 If symptoms persists, i would advise you to see your doc.
 Stay hydrated. ...Read moreSee 1 more doctor answer

 GERD/Gastritis: These symptoms are common in GERD and gastritis.you may also have infection in the stomach called H .Pylori.
 Please get tested for that.These are treatable with meds and life style and dietary changes.
 Untreated gastritis can change to Ulcers.
 So I suggest please see your doctor . ...Read moreSee 1 more doctor answer

 - Talk to a doctor live online for free

 - Ask a doctor a question free online

-- Stomach flu and pregnancy
+- Stomach flu infectious period

-- Talk to a urgent care specialist online for free
+- Talk to a endocrinologist online for free